yaoxkkkkk/SNVcalling/README.md

-# Population joint SNP calling snakemake pipeline
+# Population joint SNP calling pipeline (based on snakemake)

 > This pipeline is inspired by F.J.
 Yang (Bioinplant Lab, Zhejiang University).